Cloudanix Joins AWS ISV Accelerate Program

 These challenges highlight the importance of robust non-human identity management practices, including strong authentication, least privilege access control, regular audits, and continuous monitoring.

-What is Non-Human Identity Management?
+What Is Non-Human Identity Management?

 Non-human identity management encompasses the processes and technologies used to securely manage and control the identities of machines, applications, and other non-human entities within an organization’s IT environment.